This is a Beta release of the Sockets API. This API is not covered by any SLA

 or deprecation policy and may be subject to backward-incompatible changes.

-Important: Applications in the Java 8 runtime default to using native Java sockets with no restrictions: Google recommends that you keep this default.
-This includes the ability to use the NIO classes and methods, unlike Java 7 runtime apps, which are subject to the sockets limitations described on this page.
+Important: Applications in the Java 8 runtime can use native Java sockets with no restrictions, including the use of NIO classes and their methods.
+Applications running in the Java 7 runtime are subject to socket limitations that are described on this page.

 Sockets are only available for paid apps, and traffic from sockets is billed as outgoing bandwidth.
 Sockets are also limited by daily and per minute (burst) quotas.